-If you want to read books in other formats on your Kindle, there is a free open-source app you can use on your computer, Calibre, that works to reformat eBooks to a format that you can read on your Kindle, or almost any other device.
+If you want to read books in other formats on your Kindle (or almost any other internet access eReader), there is a free open-source app you can use on your computer, Calibre, that works to reformat eBooks to a format that you can read on your Kindle, or almost any other device.

 Tired of Your Commercial Reading App?
 Calibre does more...